What’s the beef? McDonald’s, Wendy’s spat over Daytona 500

 The salty retort caught the attention of 23XI President Steve Lauletta, who flame broiled his competitor on Twitter.

-”Beauty is always in the eye of the beholder so appreciate your thoughts (at)carlloredo,” Lauletta wrote. ”I can tell you our focus (at)23XIRacing is on results so pretty happy with our 11th place qualifying result last night.you?”
+“Beauty is always in the eye of the beholder so appreciate your thoughts @carlloredo,” Lauletta wrote.
+“I can tell you our focus @23XIRacing is on results so pretty happy with our 11th place qualifying result last night…you?”

 Gragson was 28th in the Daytona 500 time trials.